ethereum/hive/README.md

  * `/blocks/` folder with numbered singleton blocks to import before startup
  * `/keys/` contains account keys that should be imported before startup

+Client startup scripts need to ensure that they can
+* load the genesis state
+* import a blockchain via a `chain.rlp` file or via the `/blocks/` folder with numbered blocks

-Client startup scripts need to ensure that they load the genesis state first, then import a possibly longer blockchain and then import possibly numerous individual blocks.
-The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.
+*(The reason for requiring the ability to import blocks from two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.)*

+#### Environment variables

-Besides the standardized chain configurations, clients can in general be modified behavior-wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
+Besides the standard chain configurations, clients can in general be modified behavior-wise via environment variables, which clients should be able to interpret.
+Below is a list of such environment variables:
-As such, each possible behavioral change required by some validator or simulator is characterized by an environment variable, which clients should interpret as best as they can.

-The behavioral configuration variables:

   * `HIVE_BOOTNODE` enode URL of the discovery-only node to bootstrap the client
   * `HIVE_TESTNET` whether clients should run with modified starting nonces (`2^20`)